 The Language Institute at Penn State offers summer language programs designed for persons seeking to develop proficiency in a foreign language, including English as a second language.
 These programs consist of sequences of formal language courses offered for full academic credit.

 The Institute’s programs are of interest to Penn State undergraduate and graduate students in a range of academic and professional programs, including the liberal arts, the sciences, engineering, business administration, agriculture, communications, health and human development, and many others.
 The Institute welcomes students from other academic institutions, as well as military personnel, professionals, and anyone else looking to build competency in a foreign language.
 High school students with strong academic aspirations may enroll in the Institute as long as they are at least 15 years old.

 The emphasis of Institute offerings is on the development of communicative competence by fostering speaking, listening, reading, and writing skills.
-Secondary emphasis is placed on exposure to, and the understanding of, the cultures associated with the languages studied.
+Our courses also emphasize exposure to, and the understanding of, the cultures associated with the languages studied.